Sun Sept 27th, 2020, 0600-1800

 Taft Lodge to Gleason Brook, SOBO LT mile 89.4

-6350 gain, 9300 loss (highest & lowest points on the trail, in the same day!)
+23.5 miles, 6350 gain, 9300 loss (highest & lowest points on the trail, in the same day!)

-Though we didn’t have perfect conditions for our summit of Mt Mansfield, the fall colors more than make up for it.
-I’m over a second climb, Bolton Mountain, before noon and descending for the rest of the day.
-Unfortunately I neglected to pick up water miles beforehand and now see that there’s nothing for a long time.
-I pass on a shelter source that’s off trail 0.3 miles.
-The next stream is 5 miles.
-It’s hot and I’m down to just a few sips.
-But I know I’ll be ok.
-The walking’s pretty easy.
-In fact, it’s incredibly pleasant.
-The trail’s on a ridge covered in deciduous trees.
-I glide over a bed of soft leaves, with such a mix of colors.
-I think of various analogies: confetti, sugar sprinkles, cornflakes, fruity pebbles.
+Though I didn’t have perfect conditions for Mt Mansfield summit, the fall colors more than made up for it.
+I made it over a second climb, Bolton Mountain, before noon and descended for the rest of the day.
+Unfortunately I neglected to pick up water miles beforehand, only to realize that there was no more for another 5 miles.
+It was hot and I was down to just a few sips.
+But I knew I’d be ok.
+The walking was pretty easy, incredibly pleasant, in fact.
+The trail was on a ridge covered in deciduous trees.
+I glide over a bed of soft leaves, surrounded by a rich mix of colors.
+I thought of various analogies: confetti, sugar sprinkles, cornflakes, fruity pebbles.

 I finally came to the creek, which was down to just a dribble but it would do just fine.
 The water took awhile to collect and I guzzled it as it passed through my filter.
 It was 3 pm and I was nearing 20 miles.
 I’d come to a big gap (lowest point on the trail) and road walk.
 I’ve been looking forward to this easy finish all day, especially since much of the morning was so rugged.